Vulcer96/Odin-Recipes-2/README.md

-Project to build a recipe website demonstrating basic HTML skills and use of git.
+Project to build a website demonstrating basic HTML skill